carolinedunn/NCAA-SQL-Exercise/README.md

 We'll review wins and losses of the highest percentage of 3-point scoring games vs. highest percentage of made free throws in NCAA games.
 When we first pulled the data, there were a few games where only two free throws or one 3-pointer was attempted.

 ### Number of Games
-We'll evaluate the top percentages in 500 game
+We'll evaluate the success percentages in the top 500 games
 * Top 500 games of percent successful free throws
 * Top 500 games of percent successful 3-pointers